---

 <!-- speakable-start -->

-> **Key Insight:** SmartThings faces Frustrated user sentiment (4.59/5 from 5.4M reviews), with connectivity & pairing failures as the primary user concern.
+> **Key Insight:** SmartThings faces Frustrated user sentiment (4.59/5 from 5.5M reviews), with persistent connection failures and device pairing errors prevent reliable control of home appliances and televisions as the primary user concern.

 <!-- speakable-end -->